team-rocket-we-are-blasting-of-again/System-Integration-Assignment-2/README.md

 ## Human Tasks

 We use human tasks to allow the employee to review the opened complaint.
-This review involves figuring out if the complaint is a new case in our system or if a case already exists which looks like this complaint, it will be added to the pile of messages relevant to that case.
+This review involves figuring out if the complaint is a new case in our system or if the complaint is similar to an already existing case, it will be added to the pile of messages relevant to that case.